- Solar advice hub

 And Octopus in particular has a good record for raising its tariffs.

-The energy provider doubled its Outgoing Fixed rate from 7.5p per kWh to 15p per kWh in 2022, then followed this up in 2023 by introducing the two best export tariffs around: Intelligent Octopus Flux and Octopus Flux.
+The energy provider doubled its Outgoing Fixed rate from 7.5p per kWh to 15p per kWh in 2022, then followed this up in 2023 by introducing two of the best export tariffs around: Intelligent Octopus Flux and Octopus Flux.

 And it’s not the only supplier to boost its export payments.
-E.ON raised its top tariff from 5.5p per kWh to 16.5p per kWh in 2023, around the same time that Good Energy introduced two new 20p and 15p per kWh rates.
+E.ON raised its top tariff from 5.5p per kWh to 16.5p per kWh in 2023, around the same time that Good Energy introduced its 15p per kWh rate.

 British Gas, EDF, OVO, and Scottish Power have all raised their export tariffs too, as they’ve gradually realised how attractive a high export rate is to the discerning customer.